 This is quite fitting as the river is, in a lot of ways, the soul of the town.
 I left LeClaire just as the mist that rolled in from the Mighty Mississippi was dissipating into the warm, late morning air.

-Best known for: Tulips and the birthplace of Wyatt Earp
+Best known for: Tulips and the boyhood home of Wyatt Earp

 Vibe: Like someone picked up Lisse and dropped it into the middle of Iowa